 If you have children, they always come first.
 If you want an international art career, it might be better not to have a family.
 Now that my children are grown, I can turn my attention towards my art-making in a way that was not possible when they were young.
 It’s essential to claim a studio/room/table or some space devoted to your work no matter how seldom you get there.
 This ‘room of your own’ will help maintain your artist identity and provide you with a place to work when time allows.

-This is one of the hardest aspects of any artist’s life.
+Finding balance is one of the hardest aspects of any artist’s life.
+It really never ends.
 I juggled raising two children as a single mom, running a business along with maintaining my studio and art career.
 Taking excellent care of my health is an important key to my success and high energy level.

 Like many artists, my revenue comes from many sources.
 Before I retired, my income came primarily from my medical billing company, lectures and artist workshops.
 I have always had rental income.
-Support comes in other forms.
-For many years I was a member of an artist’s support group formed after one of my workshops and I feel fortunate to be surrounded by colleagues who understand the stresses and conflicts inherent in balancing the artist’s life.
+Support also comes in other forms.
+For years I was a member of an artist’s support group and I feel fortunate to be surrounded by colleagues who understand the stresses and conflicts inherent in balancing the artist’s life.
+In recent years I have been able to attend international artist residencies.

 During my first year in Mexico, I lived with a Mexican family with 8 year-old twins.
 The girls couldn’t pronounce my name correctly and it came out sounding like Cobra.
 The name stuck and has become my Mexican ‘sobre nombre’ nickname.